-They walked past our carriage to the next and after a while, they returned nosily to theirs.
+They walked past our carriage to the next and after a while, they returned noisily to theirs.

-We were done with the saved man, the choir and a host of drunk passengers, next came Dr. Love and his entourage.
+We were done with the saved man, the choir and a host of drunk passengers.
+Next came Dr. Love and his entourage.
 I pretended to be asleep for the most part so I was spared at first.
 The seat in front of me held a married woman (she announced it to us) and a man trying to openly win her affection.
-It was cringe worthy having to listen to him spew out his lyrics.
+It was uncomfortable having to listen to him spew out his lyrics.

 Trust me, I tried to block it all out but this man was unashamed to proclaim his undying love to his lady, well, someone else’s lady.